intermezzOS/book/src/creating-our-first-crate.md

 The rest of these options aren't particularly interesting.
 I would tell you to go look them up in Rust's documentation, but it's sorely lacking at the moment.
-Maybe I should stop writing this and go work on that... anway.
+Maybe I should stop writing this and go work on that... anyway.
 I digress.

 To use this target specification, we pass `--target` to Cargo: